Megakuul/screensaver/README.md

 #### Image

 You can change the image by simply replacing the `favicon.bmp` && `favicon.ico` images.
-When setting the bmp image you must ensure that it contains no alpha channel, as the alpha channel is not supported by gdi32.
+When setting the bmp image you must ensure that it contains no alpha channel and no color space information, as this not supported by `gdi32`.

 To change the background color and the color removed from the bmp in order to make it look "transparent", you can modify the following macros in the `main.c` file: